openpacemaker

 /setplan <goal>

-Generate a new personalised training plan.
-Describe your goal race, current fitness, and constraints in plain English.
-The more detail you give, the better the plan — see the prompt guide below.
+Generate a new personalised training plan from a one-line goal.
+The richer the prompt the better the plan — see the prompt guide above.

-Ask Claude to adapt a specific week — swap sessions, reduce load, or add a race.
+Ask Claude to adapt a specific week — swap sessions, reduce load, add a race-week shape, work around travel.

 /reschedule <session>

-Move a specific session to a different day in the same week.
+Move a single session to a different day within the same week.

-Dial back the current week — reduces volume and intensity for recovery.
+Dial back the current week — reduces volume and intensity for recovery, without rebuilding the plan.

 /setzones <resting> <max>